Lincoln Highway: 1928–1930 final routing

-Most of U.S. Route 30 from Philadelphia to western Wyoming, portions of Interstate 80 in the western United States, most of U.S. Route 50 in Nevada and California, and most of old decommissioned U.S. Route 40 in California are alignments of the Lincoln Highway.
+Most of U.S. Route 30 (US 30) from Philadelphia to western Wyoming, portions of Interstate 80 (I-80) in the western United States, most of US 50 in Nevada and California, and most of old decommissioned US 40 in California are alignments of the Lincoln Highway.
 The final (1928–1930) alignment of the Lincoln Highway corresponds roughly to the following roads: